mikevoxcap/kb-starter-projects/angular-2-spring-boot-starter/README.md

 The quickstart from Angular is simply a zip download.
 I unzipped it, moved files into the project and manipulated as needed.

+### package.json

+* I needed to change from using src/ to src/main/webapp/.
+This was changed for the build, build watch and lint scripts.

+### bs-config.json

+* I needed to change from using src to src/main/resources/static.

+### bs-config.e2e.json

+* I needed to change baseDir from src to src/main/resources/static.

+### karma.conf.js

+* I needed to change the appBase value from src/ to src/main/resources/static/

+### karma-test-shim.js

+* I needed to change the builtPaths value to use src/main/resources/static/.